-“It’s complicated” – My relationship with Food as a Type 1 Coeliac
+“It’s complicated”—My relationship with Food as a Type 1 Coeliac

-Then, four years ago, as part of a routine blood test for my Type 1, I was diagnosed with Coeliac (or Celiac) disease.
-A biopsy confirmed this and further tests went on to show that I had reduced bone density due to malabsorption of nutrients caused by Coeliac.
+Then, four years ago, as part of a routine blood test for my type 1, I was diagnosed with coeliac (or celiac) disease.
+A biopsy confirmed this and further tests went on to show that I had reduced bone density due to malabsorption of nutrients caused by coeliac.
 I was not feeling great about this diagnosis and once again wondered what I could eat, and what I should eat.
 I started to look into what was in the food that I was buying and was shocked to see how much unnecessary things were put in, and not just unnecessary gluten.
 I mean, gluten in packaged peanuts … but why?

 I chose to focus on unprocessed food and that excluded most of the gluten-free aisle!
 I started to obsess about what I ate and the macro nutrients (carbohydrates, fat and protein) content became the most important aspect of every meal.
 Whilst it began as a healthy focus, it became an unhealthy obsession.

 I’d also changed from someone who loved eating out, both the delicious food and the social aspect of it, to someone who would try to avoid eating anything I hadn’t prepared myself.
-My fear of getting “glutened” (for a Coeliac even the tiniest bit of gluten ingested can cause damage to the lining of the small intestine which can cause a host of unpleasant symptoms) meant I panicked over eating out and avoided social situations that involved food.
+My fear of getting “glutened” (for a coeliac even the tiniest bit of gluten ingested can cause damage to the lining of the small intestine which can cause a host of unpleasant symptoms) meant I panicked over eating out and avoided social situations that involved food.

-As a Type 1, I worry about accurately carb counting food and with Coeliac I worry about becoming sick.
+As a type 1, I worry about accurately carb counting food and with coeliac I worry about becoming sick.
 On one occasion I went out for a meal with work colleagues.
 Before we went I called the restaurant.
-“Yes, we can cater for a Coeliac,” they said.
+“Yes, we can cater for a coeliac,” they said.
 I pre-ordered to ensure it would be okay and then when they served I confirmed it was the coeliac-safe, GF meal.
 As people started looking into desserts, my stomach began to cramp.
 It didn’t stop and the pain was intense.
 I had to leave, my meal clearly had been contaminated in some way.
 I was so embarrassed as I got up to leave midway through someone talking.
 I hated this feeling.
 Eating out was no longer a fun experience, it was one that caused me anxiety and paranoia.

 When I applied for Bike Beyond so many thoughts were running through my head, so many reasons that I thought would stop me from doing it.
-Food and my anxiety around it, especially with nineteen other people I didn’t really know, was at the top of my list.
+Food and my anxiety around it, especially with 19 other people I didn’t really know, was at the top of my list.
 I like to be in control of everything I eat, I weigh everything to get accurate carb counts and I check and triple check that nothing contains even a trace of gluten.
-These 10-weeks are going to be hard, eating such a variety of food from a massive range of sources (thank you to all those people helping to fuel us as we ride!) is going to push me.
+These 10 weeks are going to be hard, eating such a variety of food from a massive range of sources (thank you to all those people helping to fuel us as we ride!) is going to push me.

 Read more of Helen Mepham’s Ride Log.